Jay-Stokes/Jay-Stokes.github.io/_pages/publications.md

 ## Speaker Identification

-Jack W. Stokes, John C. Platt, and Sumit Basu, Speaker Identification Using a Microphone Array and a Joint HMM with Speech Spectrum and Angle of Arrival, Proceedings IEEE Conference on Multimedia Expo ICME ’06, Toronto, July 2006.
+Jack W. Stokes, John C. Platt, and Sumit Basu, <a href="../files/jointhmmIcme06.pdf">Speaker Identification Using a Microphone Array and a Joint HMM with Speech Spectrum and Angle of Arrival</a>, Proceedings IEEE Conference on Multimedia Expo ICME ’06, Toronto, July 2006.

 ## Wireless Communications